Tanish2002/dot-files/README.md

 $ stow <WM-Name> -t ~/
 $ stow Wallpapers -t ~/
 $ stow bin -t ~/
+$ stow st -t ~/                                             //DO THIS ONLY IF U WANT MY BUILD OF st
 ```
 ### **And Voilla That's All!!**`